 Finance teams are drowning in manual work.
-Invoice sorting, statement reconciliation, file uploads, month-end checklists—tasks that should be automated are still consuming hours every week.
+Invoice sorting, statement reconciliation, file uploads, month-end checklists—tasks that consume hours every week.
+The opportunity isn’t just automation; it’s using the data you already have.

-Here’s why forward-thinking finance teams are moving beyond manual workflows and what they’re gaining.
-See how we approach automation to understand the full data product lifecycle.
+Here’s why forward-thinking finance teams are moving beyond manual workflows and why they’re starting with data—not software.
+See how we approach automation readiness and the data product methodology that grounds our advisory.

 Manual accounting work doesn’t just take time—it creates problems: